Kingaroy Surrounds - North

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Kingaroy Surrounds - North had a median taxpayer income of $40,433 and an average income of $46,229 in the financial year 2022.
-This is lower than national averages of $50,780 and $64,844 for Rest of Qld respectively.
-By March 2025, estimated median and average incomes would be approximately $45,168 and $51,642 due to Wage Price Index growth of 11.71%.
-According to the 2021 Census, household, family, and personal incomes in Kingaroy Surrounds - North fall between the 2nd and 3rd percentiles nationally.
-Income analysis shows that 32.6% of individuals earn between $400 and $799 weekly, contrasting with the region where the highest bracket is $1,500 to $2,999 at 31.7%.
-The concentration of 41.8% in sub-$800 brackets indicates economic challenges for a significant portion of the community.
-Despite modest housing costs allowing retention of 88.4% of income, total disposable income ranks at only the 5th percentile nationally.
+AreaSearch's aggregation of latest postcode level ATO data shows Kingaroy Surrounds - North had a median taxpayer income of $40,433 and an average income of $46,229 in financial year 2022.
+This is lower than the national averages of $50,780 (median) and $64,844 (average).
+Using Wage Price Index growth of 13.99% since financial year 2022, estimated incomes as of September 2025 are approximately $46,090 (median) and $52,696 (average).
+The 2021 Census shows household, family, and personal incomes in Kingaroy Surrounds - North fall between the 2nd and 3rd percentiles nationally.
+Income analysis reveals that 32.6% of individuals earn between $400 - $799 weekly, compared to the region's leading bracket of $1,500 - $2,999 at 31.7%.
+The concentration of 41.8% in sub-$800 brackets indicates economic challenges.
+Despite modest housing costs with 88.4% income retained, total disposable income ranks at the 5th percentile nationally.

 Frequently Asked Questions - Income